drousis/data_query_language/README.md

  * handle well-known errors (e.g. 404 File Not Found, Server Unresponsive, etc.) as well as provide a flexible way for developer to implement his/her own
  * Server timeouts
   * Framework may even be prepared to handle expected error responses from well known web-servers (e.g. Apache, nginx)
+* *TBD: how to handle third-party libraries that provide their own bindings to web services*